APL-UW Home

 Do I have to complete the summer course at UW?

-What will day to day look like?
+What will day-to-day look like?

 This depends on your project and mentor.
 Some may have more field or lab work than others while others projects may be more technical or focused on data processing.
 However, our programming includes opportunities to experience field work and hands-on laboratories.